 - Trustworthiness.
 Why should they trust you?
 Testimonials, reviews and credibility badges are essential for instilling a sense of trust on landing pages.

-This HVAC contractor’s landing page features clean design, establishes credibility, and provides a simple but effective call to action above the fold.
+This HVAC contractor’s landing page features a clean design, establishes credibility, and provides a simple but effective call to action above the fold.

 Conversion Comfort Factors